celikaylin/docker-quick-guide/images-and-containers.md

  docker stop CONTAINER_NAME_OR_ID
 ```

+#### 🚀 start vs run commands
+You can use both start and run commands to start a container but with a diffenrence. start command starts an existing container, but run command create and starts a new container.

 #### ⚡️ Logging
 To fetch the logs of a container.
 ```bash
  docker logs CONTAINER_NAME_OR_ID
 ```

 ## Dockerize